 - 15.1.
 Access to high-quality open spaces not only provides health and recreation benefits to the people living and working nearby but also holds ecological value and contributes to the local green infrastructure; overall playing an important role in the achievement of sustainable development.
 This is recognised in Policy CS7 of the WBC Core Strategy which seeks provision of high-quality and multifunctional open spaces. - 15.2.
 With its proximity to The Ridgeway and location in an AONB, the village is ideally positioned not only to provide recreational walking activities for residents but to attract further tourism through the NDP process.
-This is consistent with and evidenced by the Government 'Landscapes Review' report in September and its findings including accessibility of AONB to the general public.
+This is consistent with, and evidenced by, the Government's 'Landscapes Review' report in September and its findings including accessibility of AONB to the general public. - 15.3.
+Compton is surrounded by vast expanses of agricultural land, countryside and open space.
+There is an extensive network of Public Rights of Way and Bridleways (see appendix 6) within the Parish that are valued by residents and wider users of the AONB network. - 15.4.
+Within the village itself, there are a number of recreational facilities and open spaces that the community is keen to ensure remain accessible and attractive for leisure use.
+These include: - Recreation Ground: The recreation ground lies in the middle of the village and arguably

-- 153. Compton is surrounded by vast expanses of agricultural land, countryside and open space, however within the village itself, there are a number of recreational facilities and open spaces that the community is keen to ensure remain accessible and attractive for leisure use.
-These include: - Recreation Ground: The recreation ground lies in the middle of the village and arguably provides the main public open space in the village adjacent to the Village Hall and Wilkins Centre; - Allotments: There are two allotment sites owned by the Parish Council, situated on School Road and at Newbury Lane; - Downland School and Sports Centre. - 15.4.
-Additionally, there is an extensive network of Public Rights of Way and Bridleways (see appendix 6) within the Parish that are valued by residents and wider users of the AONB network.
+- provides the main public open space in the village adjacent to the Village Hall and Wilkins Centre; - Allotments: There are two allotment sites owned by the Parish Council, situated on School Road and at Newbury Lane; - Downland School and Sports Centre.